jonathantemplin/LinnMemorialLecture2017/index.md

 ## Results Used for Summative Accountability

 Goal for students: Master as many concepts as possible
-- Profile based standards can be accomplished
+- Profile-based standards can be accomplished
 - Standard setting takes a different form
 - Students mastering more complex material can show evidence for simpler material